 Biography

-I am an NIH/NHGRI K99/R00 fellow and expect to join the Bioinformatics and Computational Biology Department at the University of Texas MD Anderson Cancer Center as a Tenure Track Assistant Professor in 2024.
-During my postdoctoral training at the Fred Hutchinson Cancer Center in Seattle, I am fortunate to be mentored by Dr. Steven Henikoff and Dr. Raphael Gottardo in terms of statistical modeling and computational analysis of single-cell transcriptomics, proteomics and epigenomics as well as training in wet lab experiment.
-Additionally, through training and close collaborating with Dr. Cameron Turtle and Dr. Evan Newell, I am also studying the CAR-T cell therapy clinical outcome association with genomic markers from the single-cell multi-omics perspective.
-Before joining Fred Hutchinson Cancer Center, I received the Ph.D. in Statistics from the University of Wisconsin-Madison in 2019 under the supervision of Dr. Sündüz Keleş and we studied the statistical modelings of three-dimensional chromatin structure for promoter-enhancer inference.
+Ye Zheng is an NIH/NHGRI K99/R00 fellow and a tenure-track Assistant Professor in the Bioinformatics and Computational Biology Department of the University of Texas MD Anderson Cancer Center.
+Dr. Zheng received her postdoctoral training at the Fred Hutchinson Cancer Center from both molecular biology and quantitative modelingperspectives mentored by Dr. Steven Henikoff and Dr. Raphael Gottardo.
+She has also established close collaborations with Dr. Cameron Turtle and Dr. Evan Newell to decipher the CAR-T cell immunotherapy response variations.
+Before her postdoctoral training, Dr. Zheng received a Ph.D. in Statistics from the University of Wisconsin-Madison under the supervision of Dr. Sündüz Keleş, and her dissertation topics were centered around statistical modelings of three-dimensional chromatin structure (3D genomics) for promoter-enhancer inference.

-2. Investigating the three-dimensional chromatin organization and the long-range gene regulation through multimodality integrative model and accompanying software, using data such as scHi-C, scRNA-seq, Paired-Tag, scCUT&Tag-pro.
+1. [3D genomics] Investigating the three-dimensional chromatin organization and the long-range gene regulation through multimodality integrative modeling and accompanying software development, using data such as scHi-C and scRNA-seq.

 Interests